"In the end, we're all just walking each other home."

 We moved to Jacksonville in 1985 so I could take a job as the assistant pastor in a church.
 I went on to pastor that church for over 20 years.

 I am an ordained minister in the Church of England and I have served as a pastor for most of my life.
-I recently retired from full-time ministry but I still teach a few classes at Gordon-Conwell Seminary in History and Theology.
+I recently retired from full-time ministry but I still teach a few classes at Gordon-Conwell Seminary and The Ridley Institute in History and Theology.

 I learned a great deal from my failures.
 Pain is a powerful motivator and teacher.